FAQ on CBD

 How does CBD Work?

 We are all born with this complex network of cells within our central nervous system.
+This system is known as the endocannabinoid system.
 These cells all have receptors which act like a lock and key, where the receptor is the lock, and the keys are different cannabinoids entering your system to match their target.
 These receptors are called CB1 and CB2.
 CB1 receptors are commonly found in the central nervous system, heart, GI tract, kidney, bones, joints and skin.

 Rather than ingesting CBD orally, which will affect the whole body and can take up to 2 hours or more to fully experience the effects, the topical application of cannabinoids allows them to be absorbed directly into the application area for faster and more focused relief.